yomtej/DAT_SF_19/homework/homefile.md

 ##Question 1
 **Using chipotle.tsv in the data subdirectory:**

-*i.
+###i.
 Look at the head and the tail, and think for a minute about how the data is structured.
 What do you think each column means?
 What do you think each row means?
 Tell me!
-(If you`re unsure, look at more of the file contents.)*
+(If you`re unsure, look at more of the file contents.)

-###Answer to i.

 1. Download chipotle.tsv from github:
 	Type `git clone https://github.com/yomtej/DAT_SF_19.git`